Power Ledger Trading Down 4.5% This Week (POWR)

 According to CryptoCompare, “Power Ledger is a decentralized energy exchange platform.
 It incorporates energy applications, such as a P2P energy trading application that allows businesses to host trading on the platform.
 This technology enables the sale of surplus renewable energy generated at residential and commercial developments (including multi-unit/multi-tenanted) connected to existing electricity distribution networks, or within micro-grids.
 POWR is an Ethereum-based token that fuels the Power Ledger Ecosystem.
 POWR tokens serve as access permission tokens, allowing the Application Hosts and their consumers to gain access to the P2P trading features and other Power Ledger applications.
 To synchronize the ecosystem globally and create cross-market electricity compatibility, a second token, Sparkz, is used in Power Ledger's ecosystem transactions.
 Applications Hosts may convert their POWR tokens to Sparks when the ecosystem has been accessed. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Power Ledger directly using US dollars.
-Investors seeking to trade Power Ledger should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Power Ledger using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Power Ledger directly using US dollars.
+Investors seeking to acquire Power Ledger should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Power Ledger using one of the exchanges listed above.

 Receive News & Updates for Power Ledger Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Power Ledger and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.